 5. Follow the Right Order

 Not only is tidying up by category crucial for home organization, but following the categories in a particular order—clothes, books, papers, komono, then sentimental—is key to decluttering your home as well.
 This prevents you from getting sidetracked or spending too much time looking at certain items because you can stay focused on the order and make decisions about items in meaningful ways.

 Deciding if something sparks joy is the criteria for keeping or discarding items when decluttering.
 Hold the object in your hands and pay attention to the feelings it brings.
 If the item doesn’t bring positive memories or fall in line with your lifestyle goals, let it go with gratitude.
 Of course, if you’re torn on the item or if it could fit your lifestyle goals later down the road, that doesn’t mean you need to get rid of it.
 You can always move it to a temporary storage space until you’re ready to revisit the item.

-How Do I Use the KonMari Method at Home?
+How to Use the KonMari Method at Home

 Decluttering your home may seem daunting, but when you break everything up by category and subcategories, you’ll be able to keep all future messes at bay—which means decluttering your home less often!
 Learn how to tidy up your home using the KonMari categories below.